 From a technical standpoint, spreadsheets lack any meaningful data access security.
 Either you have access to a spreadsheet or you don’t.
 If you do have access, you can see all the data that are in the spreadsheet.

 Point solutions and safety database software usually have highly configurable security protocols for data access, such as:

 - Roles with complete access to all data in a particular system;

 - Roles with partial access to data in a particular system; and

 - Roles without access to data in a particular system.

-This is meaningful on a system by system basis, such as your risk management system or meeting management system.
-But taken as a whole, you can provide security access that, on a global level, is entirely custom fit to:
+This is meaningful on a system-by-system basis, such as your risk management system or meeting management system.
+But taken as a whole, you can provide secure access that, on a global level, is entirely custom fit to: